braivs/test-steam/README.md

-This is the test task for squares elements to the list.
+This is a test task.
+Add square elements to the list, with animation.
 To install dependencies, run: npm install